John F. Kennedy International Airport: Tower Air terminal

-Expanded Terminal 8

-In 2019, it was announced that British Airways and Iberia would move into Terminal 8 preceding the demolition of Terminal 7 and that the terminal would be expanded and changed to accommodate more widebody aircraft that British Airways, Iberia and other Oneworld airlines regularly send to JFK.
-On January 7, 2020, construction began expanding and improving Terminal 8 with construction completing in 2022.
-Following the construction, British Airways and Iberia moved into Terminal 8.
-This construction marks the first phase in the airport's expansion; the airport will have the same number of gates as before, plus four hardstands.

 Runways and taxiways

 The airport covers 5,200 acres or 21 km2.
 Over 25 mi of paved taxiways allow aircraft to move around the airfield.
 The standard width of these taxiways is 75 ft, with 25 ft heavy-duty shoulders and 25 ft erosion control pavement on each side.
 The taxiways are generally of asphalt concrete composition 15 to 18 in thick.
 Painted markings, lighted signage, and embedded pavement lighting, including runway status lights, provide both position and directional information for taxiing aircraft.
 There are four runways (two pairs of parallel runways) surrounding the airport's central terminal area.

 Operational facilities

-Air Navigation
+Air navigation

-The Air Traffic Control Tower, designed by Pei Cobb Freed & Partners and constructed on the ramp-side of Terminal 4, began full FAA operations in October 1994.
+The air traffic control tower, designed by Pei Cobb Freed & Partners and constructed on the ramp-side of Terminal 4, began full FAA operations in October 1994.
 An Airport Surface Detection Equipment (ASDE) radar unit sits atop the tower.
 At the time of its completion, the JFK tower, at 320 ft, was the world's tallest control tower.
 It was subsequently displaced from that position by towers at other airports in both the United States and overseas, including those at Hartsfield–Jackson Atlanta International Airport, currently the tallest tower at any U.S. airport, at 398 ft and at KLIA2 in Kuala Lumpur, Malaysia, currently the world's tallest control tower at 438 ft.

 A VOR-DME station, identified as JFK, is located on the airport property between runways 4R/22L and 4L/22R.